 “I’m not sure I know how to properly thank Marge Piercy for the genuine care and attention to me, to us, to the work, to the mystery and the things we strive for.
 The wonder and confidence that five little days can foster is so much more than you might know.
 This experience has been as life and spirit and creatrix affirming as any I have ever had.
 No more hiding.
 No more apologies.
 No more I-don’t-knows. –Karen Elizabeth Sharpe, Sterling, Massachusetts

 “This is the writing workshop that continues to resonate – it shifted something in my relationship to my writing.
 I participate in quite a few workshops and conferences but this one stays with me, because Marge, is a gifted teacher.” —Shana Ritter, Bloomington, Indiana

-If you are interested in applying please send 5 poems–in one file; limit seven pages–to email@example.com.
-(If possible, format as .doc or send all poems in the body of the e-mail.)
+To apply, send 5 poems–in one file; limit seven pages–to firstname.lastname@example.org.
+Format as .doc or send all poems in the body of the e-mail.
 Upon acceptance to the workshop, you’ll receive additional information.
-(Please note, submissions sometimes get caught in our spam catcher.
-If you don’t hear back in about a week, it would be a good idea to send a note to the same address firstname.lastname@example.org to ask if your submission has been received.)
 Do not include resume or bio; only your poems are the basis for admission.
 But do put your name on each and number your pages.
-We receive at least one hundred submissions every year and your poems can get lost.
+We receive many submissions every year and your poems can get lost.